 |Year||Total Return Gross of Fees (%)||Total Return Net of Fees (%)||Russell 2000® Value Index (%)||Russell 2000® Value Index 3-Yr Std Dev (%)||Composite 3-Yr Std Dev (%)||Composite Dispersion (%)||Market Value ($Millions)||Total Firm Assets ($Millions)||# of Portfolios|

-The Cooke & Bieler Small Cap Value Equity Composite (Composite), whose inception date is August 1, 2008, currently includes all fully discretionary, fee paying, small cap value equity portfolios managed for more than one month.
+The Cooke & Bieler Small Cap Value Equity Composite (Composite), whose inception date is August 1, 2008, includes all fully discretionary, fee paying, small cap value equity portfolios managed for more than one month.
 During 2012, the minimum market value for inclusion in the composite was $500,000.
-Prior to 2012, the minimum market value for inclusion was $2,500.
-For investment purposes, we generally define small cap equity securities as those of companies whose market capitalization is greater than $350 million and within the Russell 2000® Index at initial time of purchase.
+For investment purposes, we generally define small cap equity securities as those of companies whose market capitalization is within the range of the Russell 2000® Index at initial time of purchase.
 Securities are selected using the firm’s fundamental, bottom-up approach.
 Portfolios are more concentrated, typically holding approximately 40-60 securities.
 The Composite was created in April 2010.

 For comparison purposes, the Composite is measured against the Russell 2000® Value Index.
-The Russell 2000® Value Index measures the performance of those Russell 2000 companies with lower price/book ratios and lower forecasted growth rates.
 The index returns are provided to represent the investment environment existing during the time periods shown and are not covered by the report of independent verifiers.
-Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
-Russell® is a trademark of Russell Investment Group.
+FTSE Russell is a subsidiary of London Stock Exchange Group (LSEG) and is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
+Russell® is a trademark of FTSE Russell Indexes.